Equity release explained

 There are two types of equity release to choose from:

-2. Home reversion scheme – This is an agreement where you sell part or all of your property to the scheme provider in exchange for a tax-free cash sum.
-You remain living in your property rent free for life or until you go into care.
-A home reversion plan is available to those aged 60+.
+A home reversion plan is an agreement where you sell part or all of your property directly to the plan provider in exchange for a tax-free cash sum.
+You remain living in your property rent-free for life or until you move into long-term care.

 There may be alternative ways to access funds that could be more appropriate for you.
-A professional financial adviser can help you decide whether equity release is right for you and if so, which plan might best suits your needs.
+A professional financial adviser can help you decide whether equity release is right for you and if so, which type of plan might best suit your needs.

 What's the difference between equity release and a lifetime mortgage?

-We specialise in later life planning and have put together clear, expert information to help you make a more informed decision on how equity release works and whether it is right for you.
+As specialists in later life planning, we've put together clear, expert information to help you make a more informed decision on how equity release works and whether it's right for you.

 Types of equity release